Law and Social Change

 Students taking the exam in English as non-attending students will be required to read philosophical texts on the following topics:

-- The concept of law
+- The social reality of law

 Prerequisites for admission